ModelOriented/kernelshap/cran-comments.md

-# kernelshap 0.4.0
+# kernelshap 0.4.1

-Dear CRAN-team
+Dear CRAN

-I have added exact permutation SHAP values, and the possibility to use factor-valued predictions.

-Thanks a lot for running CRAN.
+This is a smallish update with a couple of performance improvements, and much more logical README examples.

 Michael